 - COA: available via product page

-This lightweight moisturizer features a blend of gentle, skin-soothing ingredients, like rosehip seed oil, algae extract, and sachi inchi, to help hydrate and nourish your skin and target uneven texture and dryness.
+This rich moisturizer from Neurogan features a blend of skin-soothing ingredients, like shea butter, sunflower oil, jojoba seed oil, and aloe leaf juice, to help hydrate and nourish your skin and target uneven texture and dryness.

 Best calming CBD face mask